AtlassianPS/AtlassianPS.github.io/_posts/2017-08-22-ConfluencePS-v2.0.md

 - Private functions are leveraged heavily to reduce repeat code
   - `Invoke-Method` is the most prominent example

-_If you like drinking from the firehose, here's [everything we closed for 2.0], because we probably forgot to list something here.
-Otherwise, read on for summarized details._

-### Added
-- All `Get-*` functions now support paging
-- `-ApiUri` and `-Credential` parameters added to functions
-  - `Set-ConfluenceInfo` behavior is mostly unchanged (see below)
-- Objects returned are now custom typed, like `[ConfluencePS.Page]`
-  - Try piping ConfluencePS objects into `Format-List *` to see all properties

-### Changed
-- Function prefix defaults to "Confluence" instead of "Wiki" (`Get-ConfluenceSpace`)
-  - If you like "Wiki", you can `Import-Module ConfluencePS -Prefix Wiki`
-- `Add-ConfluenceLabel`
-  - Name used to be `New-WikiLabel`
-  - The "Add" verb better reflects the function's behavior
-- `Get-ConfluenceChildPage`
-  - Default behavior returns only immediate child pages.
-Which also means...
-  - Added `-Recurse` to return all pages below the given page, not just immediate child objects
-    - NOTE: Recurse is not available in on-prem installs right now, only Atlassian cloud instances
-  - `-ParentID` > `-PageID`
-- `Get-ConfluenceLabel`
-  - Name used to be `Get-WikiPageLabel`
-  - Now returns `[ConfluencePS.ContentLabelSet]` objects
-    - Which are relationships of `[ConfluencePS.Label]` & `[ConfluencePS.Page]` objects
-- `Get-ConfluencePage`
-  - `Get-ConfluencePage` (with no parameters) doesn't work anymore
-    - With paging supported, this would be a ton of pages
-    - `Get-ConfluenceSpace | Get-ConfluencePage` still works, if you really need it
-  - Now returns `[ConfluencePS.Page]` objects
-  - New `-Label` parameter filters returned pages by applied label(s)
-  - New `-Space` parameter accepts Space objects
-- `Get-ConfluenceSpace`
-  - Now returns `[ConfluencePS.Space]` objects
-  - `-Key` renamed to `-SpaceKey` ("Key" still works as an alias)
-  - `-Name` parameter removed
-- `New-ConfluencePage`
-  - New `-Parent` parameter accepts Page objects
-  - New `-Space` parameter accepts Space objects
-- `New-ConfluenceSpace`
-  - `-Key` renamed to `-SpaceKey` ("Key" still works as an alias)
-- `Set-ConfluenceInfo`
-  - Now adds the URI/Credential to `$PSDefaultParameterValues`
-    - `-ApiUri` & `-Credential` parameters now exist on every function
-    - `Set-ConfluenceInfo` defines their defaults for the current session
-    - Meaning they could still be overwritten on any single command
-  - No longer automatically prompts for credentials if `-Credential` is absent
-    - Allows for anonymous authentication to public instances
-  - New `-PromptCredentials` parameter displays a `Get-Credential` dialog while connecting
-  - New `-PageSize` parameter optionally defines default page size for the session
-- `Set-ConfluencePage`
-  - Now returns `[ConfluencePS.Page]` objects
-  - `-CurrentVersion` parameter removed (determined and incremented automatically now)
-  - New `-Parent` parameter accepts Page objects

-### Removed
-- `-Limit` and `-Expand` parameters
-  - `Get-*` function paging removes the need for fiddling with returned object limits
-  - Custom object types hold relevant properties, removing the need to manually "expand" results
-- `Get-WikiLabelApplied`
-  - Functionality replaced with `Get-ConfluencePage -Label foo`

 ### Much ❤
 [@lipkau](https://github.com/lipkau) refactored the entire module, and is the only reason `2.0` is a reality.
 In short, he is amazing.
 Thank you!

-[everything we closed for 2.0]: https://github.com/AtlassianPS/ConfluencePS/issues?utf8=%E2%9C%93&q=closed%3A2017-04-01..2017-08-17